vindicindic/hindus_in_pakistan/README.md

 documents etc.), you will find a dedicated folder for that case in the `data/forced_conversions_case_data` folder.
 For example, for case # 9, you will want to look at folder titled `case_9`.

+#### Help me add new or missing cases to the dataset
+You can use <a href="https://docs.google.com/forms/d/e/1FAIpQLSfKJotL3I1i5zj-RV45OP-dm-J0CIopWCDQGisoZSkmKt4h7A/viewform">this Google Form</a> to inform me about any new/missing case.
+Thank you in advance!

 #### Special thanks to the following people for sharing information on these cases:
 1. [Narain Das Bheel](https://twitter.com/NarainDasBheel8)
 2. [Anshul Saxena](https://twitter.com/AskAnshul)